RC2014Z80/RC2014/Easter2024/README.md

 Easter Egg Hunt Is Back
 Once again the ever popular RC2014 Easter Egg Hunt is back, and this year it is bigger than ever!
-The Easter Bunnie has sprinkled a selection of clues have been spread across the internet.
+The Easter Bunny has sprinkled a selection of clues have been spread across the internet.
 In particular;
 - https://www.tindie.com/stores/semachthemonkey/
 - https://twitter.com/ZxSpectROM
 - https://www.instagram.com/rc2014z80/